ztyyLV/web-twain-docs/indepth/features/input.md

 #### `HTTP` or `HTTPS`

 > Supported on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices) and [mobile]({{site.getstarted}}platform.html#browsers-on-mobile-devices).
-For this option, a URL specifies the file to download.
-That URL either specifies the path of the file itself or points to a server-side script that eventually returns a file.
+For this option, use a URL to fetch the file.
+The URL either specifies the path of the file itself or points to a server-side script that eventually returns a file.
 Check out the code snippets below for both scenarios.

 ##### The URL specifies a file